PavelLaptev/css-houdini-squircle/README.md

 ## Change log (v0.3.0)

 - Removed `--squircle-ratio` property.
 It's now fixed to `1.8`.
 It's still possible to change the ratio by changing `--squircle-smooth` property.
-- Moved the demo to NextJS
 - Added `--squircle-radius-top-left`, `--squircle-radius-top-right`, `--squircle-radius-bottom-right`, `--squircle-radius-bottom-left` properties
 - Added separate `lib` folder only for the script
+- removed `css-paint-polyfill` from dependencies.
+It's now optional.
+- Moved the demo to NextJS